terminusdb/terminuscms-docs/get-started/product-tour/change-request-workflows.md

 ### Review Change Requests

-On the change request screen, select review.
+On the change request screen, select 'review'.
 Change requests that users have submitted for review are listed in chronological order.

 <div>